 In early 2020, Odyssey leadership identified a need for a technically-focused group, or Technical Center, to organize our technical capabilities to allow us to better respond to our customer’s needs.
 Additionally, the Technical Center is responsible for enhancing broadening innovative thought and collaboration across Odyssey by bringing together functional experts and forward-thinking individuals.
 These experts, the Argonauts, are a cross-domain (Air, Space, Cyber), cross-functional (Special Operations Forces (SOF), Engineering, Program Management, Cybersecurity, Test and Evaluation (T&E), Acquisition Logistics, and Medical) group of the best and brightest Odyssey employees.

-Led by Lt Col USAF (Ret) Fred Gregory, the group is challenged to solve hard problems faced by the DoD, our other customers, and internal to Odyssey.
+Led by Dustin Hicks, the group is challenged to solve hard problems faced by the DoD, our other customers, and internal to Odyssey.
 The group places an emphasis on innovation to include ideas, processes, and technology.
 The Argonaut team includes active duty military members from the Joint Staff Innovation Group (JSIG)/J8 and past members of the JSIG that are recent graduates of Army War College and National Defense University.

 Our Current Focus: